General principles: overview of pensions taxation: the basics

 At a future date individuals will take benefits from the fund.
 Historically, benefits have often been taken as a tax free lump sum (pension commencement lump sum) and regular income payments that are either paid by the scheme or through an annuity purchased from an insurance company.

 However, from 6 April 2015 the way in which individuals may access their money purchase pension savings has changed.
 The Taxation of Pensions Act 2014 made a number of changes to existing pensions tax legislation relating to how registered pension schemes can provide benefits to members.
 The changes give individuals greater flexibility with how they can take benefits from their money purchase arrangements from age 55 (often referred to as ‘pensions flexibility’).

 From 6 April 2015, individuals who have reached the normal minimum pension age (age 55) can access as much of their pension savings in money purchase arrangements as and when they want.
-Where individuals do take advantage of the new flexibilities they will trigger the money purchase annual allowance rules and will be subject to a £10,000 money purchase annual allowance in respect of any future savings in money purchase arrangements.
+Individuals who take advantage of the new flexibilities will trigger the money purchase annual allowance rules.
+From that point onwards their pension savings in money purchase arrangements will be subject to a specific ’money purchase’ annual allowance.

 Broadly, the new flexibilities mean that from 6 April 2015 benefits from a money purchase arrangement under a registered pension scheme can be taken from age 55 by choosing one or more of the following options:

 - designating some or all of the money purchase funds to provide a drawdown pension

 - taking an uncrystallised funds pension lump sum.